altShiftDev/MEOW/README.md

 # MEOW - (My EOS Wallet)

 MEOW is a secure, private, free & cross-chain web-wallet on EOS!
 Inspired by MEW, MEOW allows EOS users to manage their accounts with hardware wallets in the browser - no downloads required.
+You can view the live site at https://www.altshiftdev.com.

 ## Installation